D-Bhatta/OpenCV-Masker-Django/notes/Notes_checklist_homepage.md

 ## Add the videos

-- Add an input and output video to `static/video` folder
-- Add a `video` tag and serve the static videos
+- Upload to YouTube and embed
 - Run and refactor

 ## Link the form